infominer33/infominer33.github.io/research/notes-on-github-pages.md

 permalink: gh-pages-starter-pack.html
 ---

-# notes on how to set up a github webpage w jekyll

 I love github for its support of open source information exchange, free and easy web-publishing.

 As a content creator, it's super valuable to be able to publish my own web-pages.

 Github makes it easy to get started, with the click of a button, you can have a web-page live, requiring only markdown skills (that anyone can learn on the go).

 Each feature you want to enable requires a little more learning, and GitHub Pages is set up so that if you decide to, you can gradually progress from content creator to web-developer.

-If you don't want to think about web-development, and you just want your markdown files to look beautiful on the screen, github pages can help you do that too.
+If you don’t want to think about web-development, and simply want your markdown files to look beautiful once published, github pages can help you do that too.

 ![](/assets/img/gh-pages-starter-pack.png)